Engee documentation

 You can define the initial states as parameters in the block dialogue box or enter them from an external signal:

-Integrator Limit
+Integrator limiting

-To ensure that the output does not exceed specified levels, select the Limit output checkbox and enter limits in the appropriate parameters fields.
+To ensure that the output does not exceed specified levels, select the Limit output check box and enter limits in the appropriate parameters fields.
 This action causes the block to function as a limited integrator.
 When the output reaches the limits, the integrator action is terminated.

-You can change the limits during simulation, but you cannot turn integrator limits on or off.
+You can change the limits during simulation, but you cannot turn the integrator limits on or off.
 The block defines the output as follows:

-• When the integral is greater than or equal to Upper saturation limit, the output signal is held at Upper saturation limit.
+• When the integral is greater than or equal to Upper saturation limit, the output is held at Upper saturation limit.

 integrator 2